simon-ritchie/apysc/docs_src/source/array_comparison.md

 # Array class comparison interfaces

-This page will explain the `Array` class comparison interfaces (equal and not equal comparison).
+This page explains the `Array` class comparison interfaces (equal and not equal comparison).

 ## Basic usage

 The `Array` value can compare with a Python built-in `list` value and `Array` value.
-A return value will be the `Boolean` type.
+A return value becomes the `Boolean` type.

 ```py
 # runnable